DAML SDK and Canton¶

 You can login as Bob using

-participant2 by following essentially the same process:
+participant2 by following essentially the same process as for participant1, just adjusting ports to

 Now that you have glimpsed at DAML and what a full DAML based solution looks like, it is maybe time for you to build your own first DAML application.